shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 ```

 <div class="src-block-caption">
-  <span class="src-block-number">Code Snippet 1</span>:
+  <span class="src-block-number">Code Snippet 2</span>:
-  The script that is run by cron to pull in latest changes to the hugo repository and construct the website.
-This script is referred to as hugo-pull-deploy.sh
+  hugo-pull-deploy.sh
 </div>

-Here's a picture of how my local setup looks right now in Emacs:

-{{< figure src="/ox-hugo/2020-04-09_09-28-19_CleanShot 2020-04-09 at 09.28.06.png" caption="Figure 1: The window on the left is the Org document where I type content.
+{{< figure src="/ox-hugo/2020-04-09_09-28-19_CleanShot 2020-04-09 at 09.28.06.png" caption="Figure 1: A picture of how my my current Emacs setup looks like.
+The window on the left is the Org document where I type content.
 The top right window is a file explorer in case I want to inspect the markdown export.
 The bottom right window is the on-going Hugo server.
 Alternatively, I can eschew the file explorer windows a nice Treemacs workspace (which is usually how I roll)." >}}

 > I use the excellent ox-hugo package to maintain my entire blog in a
 > single Org file.
 Any screenshots or pictures are simply added via drag